American Bullfrog Care Sheet

 Best humidity levels for American bullfrogs

-If you turn the enclosure into a paludarium, you will need an appropriately-sized filter to keep the water clean, which requires specific routine maintenance of its own.
+If you turn the enclosure into a paludarium, you will want an appropriately-sized filter to keep the water clean, which requires specific routine maintenance of its own.
 Adding certain live aquatic plants can help maintain good water quality on top of the filter.

 Since most of the enclosure is water, maintaining appropriate levels of humidity shouldn’t be an issue.
 However, if you notice that humidity levels have become too low for some reason, you can increase humidity by misting the enclosure with a spray bottle.
 A cool mist humidifier connected to a hygrostat can also help where needed.